jazminemsjordan/CSC120-A7/reflection.md

 Revision log:

     - changed constructor order for house with hasDiningRoom at end

     - swapped "contains" for "containsKey" method to properly check for a title in the library inventory

-    - throws exception if trying to check out an already checked out book
+    - throws exceptions if trying to check out an already checked out book or return a book that has already been returned

+    - added check for number of cups in cafe